SahaQA/Simple-TaskList-Project/README.md

-A simple Task List application using JavaScript basic DOM Manupulation.
+A simple Task List application using basic DOM Manupulation of JavaScript.